davenquinn/xenoliths/paper/text/chapters/02-crystal-knob-introduction.md

 Samples were collected from the Crystal Knob lava with an emphasis on volumetrically minor polyphase peridotite xenoliths.
-Xenolith samples
-were 5-10 cm diameter friable peridotites with medium (200 µm -- 1 mm)
+Xenolith samples are 5-10 cm diameter friable peridotites with medium (200 µm -- 1 mm) grains.
-grains.
 However, several samples of the host basalt and dunite cumulates were collected to establish context for the xenoliths.